| Introduction 1. Comments of Other Intergovernmental

 fulfilled their obligation to educate police officers in

+this respect.
 During the fourth periodic report of Belarus in 1997 the

 Human Rights Committee commented on the need for human rights